-1. As required under HG\$19-303, provide a written description of gaps in the availability of specialist providers, including outpatient specialty care, to serve the uninsured cared for by the hospital.
+1. As required under HG§19-303, provide a written description of gaps in the availability of specialist providers, including outpatient specialty care, to serve the uninsured cared for by the hospital.

-The Utilization Committee and Medical Staff Committee continue to identify gaps in the availability of specialist providers to serve the uninsured in Prince George's County.
-Programs that are being evaluated include the following:
+The Utilization Committee and Medical Staff Committee continue to identify gaps in the availability of specialist providers to serve the uninsured cared for by the hospital.
+Programs that are being evaluated and developed include the following: